brianom95/brianom95.github.io/_posts/2021-08-28-killarney-full-ironman.md

 They say in triathlon that the transitions are the fourth discipline.
 However, in Ironman where you have all day, it's nutrition.
 Your goal is 60 grams of carbs every hour in any way your body can take.
 I fitted the bike with a personal kitchen worth of bags and tried everything.
 Trial and error always ended in error, until I settled on flavourless maltodextrin in my water (solid food didn't suit me) and Nutella sandwiches.
 What works is very personal, but you have to postpone the point where you hit the wall as much as possible.
 The body can only store 2,000 calories and you're going to need around 8,000 calories on the day, without causing GI problems.
 This part is tough as the stomach never gets a chance to settle.

-Throughout my plan I did two half Ironman's, in Waterville & Bantry.
+Throughout my plan I did two half Ironman's, in [Waterville](waterville-half-ironman) & Bantry](bantry-half-ironman).
 From the beginning I could visualise a half, understand how someone could finish it, but could never say the same for the full.
 These races were incredibly challenging and made it even more difficult to visualise Killarney.
 However as the saying goes, you just have to be naïve enough to start and stubborn enough to finish.

 In the final weeks I was the fittest I've ever been.
 Iron Fit as the book calls it.
 I swam 5km on one beautiful sunny day (very slowly but I was so proud), cycled my first century (100 miles or 160km) and did half marathons like they were nothing.
 I had missed a lot more workouts from the plan than I care to admit (life gets in the way) but I felt excited to run into the unknown and test what I could do.
 The last two weeks tapered off to allow the body to recover and all of a sudden the race was staring us down.